Trailer Sway Myths Debunked: ProPride’s Safety Experts Explain the Truth

 Reality: A properly engineered Jim Hensley hitch like the ProPride 3P® delivers sway control at a fraction of the cost and without forgoing your truck bed or making heavy modifications.

-“There’s a lot of dangerous misinformation out there about trailer sway,” said [Name, Title at ProPride].
+“There’s a lot of dangerous misinformation out there about trailer sway,” said a ProPride source.
 “Our mission is to replace myth with fact — so that every tow vehicle owner can make informed, safe decisions.
 The ProPride 3P® Hitch isn’t a gimmick — it’s the only hitch designed to truly eliminate sway, not just reduce it.”

 This release aligns with ProPride’s broader safety and brand mission.
 The ProPride 3P® hitch is manufactured in the U.S. and backed by a lifetime warranty.